Fathers and Their Lesbian Daughters

 *Some of the names in this entry have been changed in order to maintain privacy.

 Explaining to my family and friends that I was a lesbian had not been an issue at all.
-After falling hopelessly and endlessly in love with the most precious and beautiful woman God had created when I was summoned for Jury Duty nearly a decade ago, I had rushed to announce my revelation to everyone.
+After having a falling in love with my childhood best friend over a decade ago, I had rushed to announce my revelation to everyone.
 My first stop was to one of my closest friends, a man I adore - Fr.
 Michael Marini.
 Yes, the first person I told I was a lesbian is a Roman Catholic priest.
 It never really occurred to me that anyone would judge me in a negative light for being a lesbian.
 I didn't choose my eye or hair color.
 I didn't have a say in my place of origin.
 God had planned that all for me so I never worried.
 Fr.
 Marini's words had come as a bit of a shock though, "Finally, she gets it!
 Congratulations."
 What's that supposed to mean?
 As I continued to make my special announcement to my loved ones about being a lesbian it was clear I was in fact the last one to know the secret.
 "Dude, you got your first black belt when you were 12!
 What did you think you were?
 You really thought you were straight?"
-My older brother Antonio had seemed confused as to why it had taken me 22 years to stumble across this revelation.
-Good thing I had been called to Jury Duty!
+My older brother Antonio had seemed confused as to why it had taken me so long to stumble across this revelation.

 Growing up in my family I was taught to love without condition or judgment.
 And even though I couldn't recall the terms 'gay' or 'lesbian' ever being used, it hadn't mattered.
 Mamma and Pappa insisted that we love and respect everyone.
 Despite being surrounded by loving, supportive and completely non-judgmental people, I did recognize at times there were certain social norms people expected when they learned I was a lesbian.
 Pappa had naturally assumed I would want to start using his barber instead of the salon I had patronized for years.
 Yeah, not so much!
 Friends had tried to set me up with women who were clearly not lesbians, thinking that it didn't matter because "hot women just belong together."
 I'm still trying to figure out what that means.
 I had grown to expect anything, with love.